Noriller/easy-filter-parser/README.md

 Here's something you can expect in the future:

-* New objective: `EasyFilter` will now become a trilogy!
+* New objective: `EasyFilter-Parser` will now become a trilogy!
 They will all share the same parser, so you will be able to filter values already buffered and values in your databases all the same, simple way.
   * This, which filter values in objects.
-  * `EasyFilter-SQL` - That will create SQL queries.
+  * `EasyFilter-Parser-SQL` - That will create SQL queries.
-  * `EasyFilter-Mongo` - That will create Mongo queries.
+  * `EasyFilter-Parser-Mongo` - That will create Mongo queries.
 * (TBD) Streams support ⚡: be it from an API or from a data source, data usually comes as a stream.
 If the Javascript Engine can handle streaming fine, why wait for it to buffer everything?

 ## There's a problem or it could be better